Boredom Busters for Dogs

 Explorative feeding is a fantastic way to excite and mentally stimulate your dog.
 Try hiding some of your dog's food or some treats in different places around the house or backyard.
 Sniffing out their next meal will keep them busy and occupied while you are away.

 Most of us know that dogs need plenty of physical activity to keep them happy and healthy.
 However, it's not just the physical exercise that is beneficial; the act of venturing out with a pack member (you or your family) and experiencing different smells is beneficial for their mental stimulation.

 Walk regularly - It is important for your dog's wellbeing to include regular exercise in their routine, and different dog breeds have different exercise requirements.
 Working breeds such as Border Collies and Kelpies require as much as 2 hours of high intensity exercise every day, whereas some other 'couch potato' breeds only really need shorter, gentle walks.
 Older dogs may need lower intensity exercise to look after their ageing joints.

 Let them sniff about - walking or running is great, but to help enrich your dog's experience and further reduce boredom, it can help to pause and let your dog sniff around.
-While you don't want your dog to dictate how often you might stop on a walk (as this can be a sign of dominance over you), it might help to invest in an extendable lead or trialing off leash if safe to do so.
+While you don't want your dog to dictate how often you might stop on a walk (as they still need to know you're the one in charge), it might help to invest in an extendable lead or try and off leash area if safe to do so.

 Let them interact with other dogs - only if your pooch is dog friendly, of course.
-Meeting and playing with other dogs will provide your pooch with a whole array of stimulating sights, smells, and experiences - and not to mention, excellent cardio exercise!
+Meeting and playing with other dogs will provide your pooch with a whole array of stimulating sights, smells, and experiences, not to mention, excellent cardio exercise!
 Socialising helps improve your dog's overall emotional wellbeing and can help reduce anxiety.
 Dog friendly parks and beaches are perfect for this, or you might even like to consider a doggy playgroup or daycare centre.